Well-posedness of an evolution problem with nonlocal diffusion: Assumptions and main results

 Before stating our results, let us introduce the notion of solution we employ for problem \fer{eq.eq}-\fer{eq.id}.
 We interpret both equations in the a.e. pointwise sense. \begin{definition} A solution of problem \fer{eq.eq}-\fer{eq.id} is a function $u\in W^{1,1}(0,T;L^1(\O))$ such that

 for a.e. $(t,\bx)\in Q_T$, and with $u(0,\cdot)= u_0$ a.e. in $\O$. \end{definition}

 Our first result states the well-posedness of problem \fer{eq.eq}-\fer{eq.id} in the case of regular data.
 The spatial regularity required in \fer{ass:add0} is due to the integral relationship that $J$ and $A$ play on equation \fer{eq.eq}.
 Thus, it can be somehow varied by, for instance, weakening the regularity demanded for $A$ at the cost of requiring more regularity for $J$.
 We comment on this variations at the end of this section.
-In particular, Theorem~\ref{th.existence-Lipschitz} ensures the existence of solution of the gradient descent for bilateral filters of the type \fer{def.bil} and \fer{def.yar}.
+In particular, Theorem~\ref{th.existence-Lipschitz} ensures the existence of solution of the gradient dependent nonlocal $p$-Laplacian evolution problem \fer{eq:varplap}, or to the gradient descent for the functionals corresponding to bilateral filters of the type \fer{def.bil} and \fer{def.yar}.

 \begin{theorem} Assume (H) and, additionally,